 - Still current at: 19 September 2020

-There is a significant threat from terrorism throughout Somalia.
+There is an extreme threat from terrorism throughout Somalia.
 Terrorist attacks could occur without warning at anytime, anywhere in Somalia and often involve car bombs, multiple explosions and heavily armed gunmen.

 The threat is particularly high in the capital Mogadishu, where terrorist group Al Shabaab continues to conduct attacks on a regular basis.
 Previous attacks have specifically targeted westerners and personnel from international organisations.

 Other attacks have targeted government buildings, hotels, restaurants, shopping areas, public transport and Mogadishu international airport.
 Further attacks are likely and may target crowded places, high-profile events and events involving government officials.

 New Zealanders in Somalia should monitor local information sources for information on new safety and security risks as the security situation can change very quickly.

 There is an on-going, very high threat of kidnapping throughout Somalia, including in Somaliland.
 Kidnappers may be motivated by financial gain or terrorism.
 The threat to foreigners is high and a number of foreign nationals have been kidnapped in Somalia in recent years, and some have been killed.